Arthritis is a common condition that causes pain and inflammation in a joint.

 Although the exact cause of JIA is unknown, the symptoms often improve as a child gets older, meaning they can lead a normal life.

 Oligo-articular JIA is the most common type of JIA.
-It affects fewer than five joints in the body – most commonly in the knees, ankles and wrists.
+It affects up to 4 joints in the body, most commonly in the knees, ankles and wrists.

-Oligo-articular JIA has good recovery rates and long-term effects are rare.
-However, there's a risk that children with the condition may develop eye problems, so regular eye tests with an ophthalmologist (eye care specialist) are recommended.
+But there's a risk that children with the condition may develop eye problems, so regular eye tests with an eye care specialist called an ophthalmologist are recommended.

 Polyarticular JIA (polyarthritis)